 But NA had become too powerful to ignore.
 They were given seventeen cabinet positions including crucial posts of defence, foreign affairs, interior etc. They also received three out of five posts of deputy president.
 NA warlords were extremely unpopular among ordinary Afghans.
 It was on this unpopularity and their prevalent corruption that the Taliban had sold themselves to the public.

 The UN was far more pragmatic than the US in dealing with Afghans to secure a better future for Afghanistan.
 Bonn’s agreement also stipulated the creation of the Afghan Constitution Commission and holding an emergency Peace Jirga by July 2002.
 Though the US was to play a crucial role in the implementation of both of them, it had already created many hurdles incorporating of overwhelming number of Tajiks in government and reliance on warlords being the primary ones.
-Although the Americans had liberated Afghans from the evil of the Taliban, it had created another evil: the Warlords.
-On the other hand, Bush was adamant on no nation-building until April 2002.
-And when suddenly he made a U-turn calling for a Marshall plan for Afghanistan, he was refuted by Secretary of Defense Donald Rumsfeld.
-The State Department, led by Collin Powell, was pressing Bush for nation-building but the Defense Department took over reconstruction of Afghanistan from it.

 The warlords were extremely corrupt.
 Their daily income was in the range of hundreds of thousands of dollars, much of them earned by charging tolls on vehicles entering their region and drug trade.
 While the US were present in Afghanistan, some of them halted their drug trade since they were already benefiting from being on CIA payroll.
 Equally corrupt were their militias, upon whom the CIA relied heavily, and who were enticed to bribes paid by fleeing Taliban and al Qaeda fighters.
 Also, it was extremely difficult for the warlords to get rid of their old habits of fighting amongst themselves over control of tolls, drug trade and cache of weapons left by the Taliban that were being unearthed.
 In the spring of 2002, Abdur Rehman- the minister for civil aviation and tourism was stabbed by men of another warlord.
 In his first nationwide radio address, Karzai stressed the need to disarm the warlords.